eblocha/buffered-encryption/README.md

     Parameters
     ----------
-    file : io.BytesIO
+    ciphertext : io.BytesIO
-        The file buffer to encrypt
+        The file buffer to decrypt
     key : bytes
-        The secret key for AES encryption
+        The secret key for AES decryption
     signature : bytes
-        Additional data used to verify the key later iv : bytes
+        Additional data used to verify the key iv : bytes
         The initialization vector from the EncryptionIterator object tag : bytes
         The tag used for data integrity from the EncryptionIterator object chunk_size : int
-        How much data to encrypt per iteration
+        How much data to decrypt per iteration
     """
 ```